Destruction of country houses in 20th-century Britain: Loss of political power

 The country houses have been described as "power houses", from which their owners controlled not only the vast surrounding estates, but also, through political influence, the people living in the locality.
 Political elections held in public before 1872 gave suffrage to only a limited section of the community, many of whom were the landowner's friends, tradesmen with whom he dealt, senior employees or tenants.
 The local landowner often not only owned an elector's house, but was also his employer, and it was not prudent for the voter to be seen publicly voting against his local candidate.

-The Third Reform Act of 1885 widened the number of males eligible to vote to 60% of the population.
+The Representation of the People Act 1884 widened the number of males eligible to vote to 60% of the population.
 Males paying an annual rental of £10, or holding land valued at £10 or over, were now eligible to vote.
 The other factor was the reorganization of constituency boundaries, and a candidate who for years had been returned unopposed suddenly found part of his electorate was from an area outside of his influence.
 Thus the national power of the landed aristocrats and gentry was slowly diminished.
 The ruling class was slowly ceasing to rule.
 In 1888 the creation of local elected authorities in the form of county councils eroded their immediate local power too.
 The final blow, the Parliament Act 1911, proved to be the beginning of the end for the country house lifestyle which had been enjoyed in a similar way for generations of the upper classes.

 Tong Castle in Shropshire, which was demolished in 1954.
 Often a demolition became a public entertainment: